priyank-p/level-uplevel/README.md

   - `populate` (`Function`): This function is called with argument of row and you can change it and return the row to make sure validation passes.

   This function only adds field if the validation passes.
+This method does not throw error if called again, make it and all the other migrations property re-runable again and again.

 #### `addField(field) -> Promise`
 #### `hasField(fieldName) -> Promise(Boolean)`